cilippofilia/ScreenPrivacy/README.md

 }
 ```

-### Custom Shield
+This uses the default shield, enables capture detection, and enables secure rendering by default.

+## Usage

-Use a custom shield when you want your own tone, colors, or layout:
+Use a custom shield when the fallback UI should match your product language:

 ```swift
 struct AccountView: View {